thesaxonedone/launchdarkly-technical-exercise/README.md

 # launchdarkly-technical-exercise
 Steps to run:

 These steps assume you have a working install of NodeJS.
-If not you will need to install NodeJS and appropriately integrate it with your shell/terminal program
+If not, you will need to install NodeJS and appropriately integrate it with your shell/terminal program

 1. From terminal, pull down repo to a directory of your choosing
 ```console